 However you accept cards, you’ll pay a portion of the transaction amount as processing fees.

 Just like other types of processing, high risk credit card processing fees are comprised of several components: interchange, assessments, and processor markup.

 Interchange and assessments are non-negotiable.
 These fees are set by and remitted to the banks and the card brands.
 Processor markup is the only negotiable component.
 High risk businesses should expect to pay higher markups to compensate for the increased risk associated with the merchant account.

 High Risk Processing Fees

 Almost all credit card processors set pricing individually for each business, and that’s the case for high risk processing fees as well.
 As such, it’s very uncommon to see pricing published on a high-risk processor’s website.
 The fact is that there are too many variables that will affect the final cost for the processors to provide accurate pricing without knowing more details about your business.

-Note that this doesn’t mean that ALL high risk businesses will pay 10.8%.
+Note that this doesn’t mean that ALL high risk businesses will pay that.
 Your specific business’ costs may be higher or lower depending on a number of factors, including your industry, how you take cards, your personal credit or processing history, and other details.